 The rock above is covered with surfgrass, Phyllospadix scouleri, barnacles and various kinds of encrusting and branched coralline red algae.

-Running my fingers through the surfgrass I encountered this attractive crustacean, the isodpod, Idotea.
-There are a few species of Idotea, and, for a non expert, some of them can be hard to tell apart.
-I’m pretty sure this one is I. wosnesenskii
+Running my fingers through the surfgrass I encountered this attractive crustacean, the isopod Pentidotea.
+There are a few species of Pentidotea, and for a non expert, some of them can be hard to tell apart.
+I’m pretty sure this one is Pentidotea wosnesenskii.

-I was first introduced to Idotea two years ago when I found one in the stomach of a redtail surfperch.
-I think surfperch love to eat them when they can because I’ve seen many in surfperch stomachs since then.
-I have never seen a live one before and have always wondered where they caught them.
-That riddle is now partly solved.
+I was first introduced to Idotea in 2011, when I found one in the stomach of a redtail surfperch.
+I think surfperch love to eat them when they can.
+I’ve seen many more in surfperch stomachs since then.
+Now I know where they catch them.

 If you are interested in other surfperch food items I have discovered, check out Dabbling with Crustacean Competition.

-I’m grateful to Allison Barner for weighing in on the identity of the Idotea fearured in this post (but if I made the wrong call, it’s on me).
-Sometimes you’ll see her tweets about the rocky intertidal on the sidebar of my homepage.
+I’m grateful to Allison Barner for weighing in on the identity of the Pentidotea fearured in this post (but if I made the wrong call, it’s on me).

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.